chalmersfsd/stm32-service-node/README.md

 * Build firmware (given you have corresponding docker image): `make build`
 * Flash firmware `make flash`

-### Function disceription
+### Function description
-The code has 4 threads, whose purposes and related functions are described below:
+The code has 3 threads, whose purposes and related functions are described below:

 - usbThread: blink the orange LED according to the Serial over USB status; slow blink (1Hz) means no connection, and fast blink (2Hz) means good connection.